-See David M. Greenwald, Robert R. Stauffer, and Erin R. Schrantz, Testimonial Privileges § 1:69, fn.
-8 (Thomson Reuters 2012) ("Testimonial Privileges").
+^{4.} See DAVID M. GREENWALD, ROBERT R. STAUFFER, & ERIN R. SCHRANTZ, TESTIMONIAL PRIVILEGES, VOLUME 2 § 1:69 n.8 (Thomson Reuters 2012) [hereinafter TESTIMONIAL PRIVILEGES].

-5 1993 Advisory Committee Notes to Rule 26(b)(5).
+^{5.
+1993} Advisory Committee Notes to FED.
+R. CIV.
+P. 26(b)(5).

-See Appendix B for a discussion of the Rulemaking and Legislative History of Rule 502 citing Patrick L. Oot, The Protective Order Toolkit: Protective Privilege with Federal Rule of Evidence 502, 10 Sedona Conf.
+^{6.} See infra Appendix B for a discussion of the Rulemaking and Legislative History of Rule 502 citing Patrick L. Oot, The Protective Order Toolkit: Protective Privilege with Federal Rule of Evidence 502, 10 SEDONA CONF.
 J. 237 (2009).

-and confidentiality orders, that will avoid any questions about whether the waiver was inadvertent or whether the holder of the privilege took reasonable steps, and the order will be binding in the case in which the order was entered and also control waiver issues in other federal and state proceedings regarding a disclosure covered by the order.7
+502(d) enables federal courts to "order that the privilege or protection is not waived by disclosure connected with the litigation pending before the court-in which event the disclosure is also not a waiver in any other federal or state proceeding."
+Under this third prong, federal courts may enter orders, such as nonwaiver provisions in protective orders and confidentiality orders, that will avoid any questions about whether the waiver was inadvertent or whether the holder of the privilege took reasonable steps, and the order will be binding in the case in which the order was entered and also control waiver issues in other federal and state proceedings regarding a disclosure covered by the order.7

 Notably, Rule 502(d) permits courts to enter orders that provide that a disclosure does not constitute a waiver-regardless of the actions taken by the producing party.
-In sum, courts may enter orders which provide greater protection than provided in subsections (a) and (b) of Rule 502.
-By reducing the risk of waiver, such an order provides parties and their counsel a blank canvass to design and implement creative mechanisms to limit the risk of the disclosure of privileged information resulting in a waiver and, equally important, reduce the tremendous cost of a system that is largely broken-the process of identifying and logging privileged documents.
-Thus, a federal court could enter a Rule 502(d) non-waiver order regardless of whether the producing party used reasonable procedures to identify privileged documents before production.
-Rule 502(d) also permits the parties to agree that there will be no waiver even if there is no privilege review thereby permitting the parties to agree to use a quick peek or make available production, without waiving privilege or protection.
+In sum, courts may enter orders that provide greater protection than is provided in subsections (a) and (b) of Rule 502.
+By reducing the risk of waiver, such an order provides parties and their counsel with a blank canvas to design and implement creative mechanisms to limit the risk of waiver for the disclosure of privileged information and reduce the tremendous cost of identifying and logging privileged documents.
+Thus, a federal court could enter a Rule 502(d) order to prevent waiver without regard to the reasonableness of the procedures used to identify privileged documents.
+Rule 502(d) also permits the parties to agree that there will be no waiver even if there is no privilege review, thereby permitting the parties to agree to use a "quick peek" or "make available production" without waiving privilege or protection.